nikitabugrovsky/gemini-function-calling/README.md

 - This project uses `uv` to manage dependencies.
 - `ollama` is required to run `ollama_client.py` implementation.
+- `make` to run chatbot in different modes

 The required Python libraries for the application are: